LLNL/scr/scripts/pyfe/README.rst

 ========================================================

 | *(Initial / tentative stage)*
 |
+| An scr_const.py.in is in the SLURM and LSF folders
+| If a test is made for another resource manager, copy scr_const.py into that folder as scr_const.py.in
+| For testing, copy the scr/scripts/pyfe/CMakelists.txt to scr/scripts
+| Then running the make install will put a filled in scr_const.py in scr/install/bin/
+| Copy that file to scr/scripts/pyfe/pyfe/
+| Then there are 2 tentative testings scripts in scr/scripts/pyfe:
+| lsftest.sh and slurmtest.sh
+| These were copied from scr/testing/TESTING.sh
+| Get an allocation for 4 nodes then run the script while in scr/scripts/pyfe/
+|
 | **Using the setup.py in this directory, we can do:**
 | ``$ python3 -m venv venv``